cocreations/cc_core/README.md

   Lets break this down a bit.

   * `"yourTableName"` This is the table or faux table that needs to be translated.
 Whenever this table is accessed in the app, it will be intercepted by the translation layer which will apply the filters and parse the result.

   * `"table"` This is the actual table in the database the app is going to get.
 This means that you can have multiple "faux" tables that all just apply filters to a single giant table.
+This is required.

   * `"filters"` These are the filters that will be applied when getting data from the database.
+This is not required if you don't need to filter the results.

     This is a list of objects that contain three keys
     1. `"field"` This is the database column to check against.